ArpitaSatsangi/DSA-using-C/README.md

 # DSA-usig-C
-There are different branches containing code in c.
+There are different folders containing code in c.

 ## polynomial,matrix
 * polyomial addition & multiplication using 1d array.